The Legend of Zelda: Majora's Mask: Reception

 In Japan, The Legend of Zelda: Majora's Mask sold 601,542 copies by the end of 2000.
 In the United States, it was the fourth best-selling game of 2000 at 1,206,489 copies.
 In Europe, it was the eighth highest-grossing game of 2000.
 Overall, 3.36 million copies were sold worldwide for Nintendo 64.

-Like Ocarina of Time, Majora's Mask received acclaim.
-It holds a score of 95/100 on review aggregator Metacritic, indicating "universal acclaim", based on 27 reviews.
+Majora's Mask received critical acclaim.
+It holds a score of 95/100 on review aggregator website Metacritic, indicating "universal acclaim", based on 27 reviews.
 Most critics saw Majora's Mask as equal to or better than Ocarina of Time in certain respects, including Chip and Jonathan Carter of the St. Petersburg Times, who previously called Ocarina of Time "the Gone With the Wind of video gaming".
 (Note: Supported by multiple references.)
 While Shigeru Miyamoto was celebrated as a creative genius, critics noted that Majora's Mask was primarily directed by Eiji Aonuma, showcasing Nintendo's broader talent pool.
 The game was seen as a testament to Nintendo's ability to innovate within an established franchise, even without Miyamoto's direct involvement.

 Critics universally praised the three-day time cycle as a bold and innovative mechanic, often compared to the film Groundhog Day.
 This system, where players relive the same three days using the Ocarina of Time to reset progress and manipulate the flow of time, was said to add urgency and depth to the gameplay.
 The Bomber's Notebook, which tracks NPC schedules and side quests, was lauded for enhancing the non-linear experience and encouraging players to engage with Termina's inhabitants.
 The introduction of 24 masks, particularly the three transformation masks, was a standout feature.
 Critics highlighted the different forms and their abilities as a fresh twist that diversified the gameplay.
 However, Jeff Gerstmann of GameSpot and Victor Lucas of The Electric Playground were frustrated by the game's time-sensitive nature and heavier focus on side quests; Lucas initially found the repetition so aggravating that he nearly abandoned the game, though he later appreciated its depth once he overcame the learning curve.